santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-captured-values-add-row-to-dataverse.md

 1. Add **"Get a captured value"** action from the SignatureAPI connector.
 2. Select the correct **Envelope ID** from dynamic content.
-3. Select the correct **Captured Key**, must be the same as the one defined earlier.
+3. Select the correct **Captured Key**, must be the same as the one defined earlier ("employee_salary") to be able to get the salary amount filled by the employer.

 > *Include annotated screenshot of captured value retrieval.*